 Logs2U Product Related Frequently Asked Questions

-Here's a few of the questions we get asked about the products we sell.
+Here are a few of the questions we get asked about the products we sell.
 Maybe the answers could help you too?
 If you don't find what you're looking for here, please call us on 0845 4501163.
 Not sure which logs you should be buying for your stove or wood burner?
 Then read our Log Buying Guide.

 What species of wood do Logs2u supply?